nf-core/metapep/docs/usage.md

 The pipeline needs to handle large amounts of data, depending on the size and number of microbiomes the user has defined in the input.
 To handle these data the pipeline mainly uses python scripts and the python module pandas.
 As the data needs to be compared memory consumption is currently peaking at around 150 GB for the full-size test, but can easily be higher depending on the input.
 If the memory is still an issue one can try to reduce the chunk sizes for high memory consuming processes.
 The parameters are: `--proc_chunk_size` for the preprocessing of the peptides prior to the epitope prediction in `SPLIT_PRED_TASKS`, `--pred_chunk_size` for the epitope prediction process `PREDICT_EPITOPES` and `--ds_prep_chunk_size` for the downstream analysis processes `PREPARE_ENTITY_BINDING_RATIOS` and `PREPARE_SCORE_DISTRIBUTION`.

+### Supported allele models

+The pipeline predicts epitopes based on a specific peptide of lenth x on a specific allele of MHC class I or class II.
+As the prediction is performed by external tools, the user is restricted to the corresponding combinations the external tools are supporting.
+Therefore, the metapep pipeline offers a functionality to output all supported alleles and supported lengths of the supported external tools and is invoked by:

+`nextflow run nf-core/metapep -profile docker --outdir metapep_alleles --supported_allele_information`

+The outdir can in this case be changed to another directory if needs be.
+More on the output can be found at https://nf-co.re/metapep/dev/output#supported-allele-models

 ### Updating the pipeline

 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline: